2021 REV Group Grand Prix at Road America

 The 2021 REV Group Grand Prix at Road America was the ninth race of the 2021 IndyCar Series season.
 The race was held on Sunday, June 20, 2021, in Elkhart Lake, Wisconsin at Road America, a 4.048 mi permanent road course.
-The race took the scheduled 55 laps to complete.
-At race's end, Álex Palou, driving for Chip Ganassi Racing, would take advantage of a disaster-striken Josef Newgarden to win his second career IndyCar Series win and his second of the season.
+The race went to the scheduled 55 laps to completion.
+At race's end, Álex Palou, driving for Chip Ganassi Racing, would take advantage of a disaster-stricken Josef Newgarden to win his second career IndyCar Series win and his second of the season.
 To fill out the podium, Colton Herta, driving for Andretti Autosport with Curb-Agajanian, and Will Power, driving for Team Penske, would finish second and third, respectively.

 Background

 Road America is a motorsport road course located near Elkhart Lake, Wisconsin on Wisconsin Highway 67.
 It has hosted races since the 1950s and currently hosts races in the NASCAR Xfinity Series, NTT Indycar Series, NTTWeatherTech SportsCar Championship, SCCA Pirelli World Challenge, ASRA, AMA Superbike series, IndyCar Series, and SCCA Pro Racing's Trans-Am Series.

 Numerous driver replacements would occur for the race.
-Former F1 driver Kevin Magnussen, would who make his IndyCar debut, would replace Felix Rosenqvist, who suffered injuries at the 2021 Chevrolet Detroit Grand Prix.
+Former F1 driver Kevin Magnussen, who would make his IndyCar debut, would replace Felix Rosenqvist, who suffered injuries at the 2021 Chevrolet Detroit Grand Prix.
 Oliver Askew would also replace an injured Rinus VeeKay, who suffered injuries in a cycling incident.

 In addition, NASCAR driver Cody Ware would make his IndyCar debut.